Apollo

 1. Vehicles in New Zealand are driven on the left side of the road.

-2. Seatbelts and child restraints are compulsory.
+2. Seat belts and child restraints are mandatory.

 7. There are 3 toll roads in NZ: the Takitimu Drive Toll Road (formerly Route K), the Tauranga Eastern Link Toll Road and the Northern Gateway Toll Road, north of Auckland.